Visit the best ski resorts in Colorado this winter to have an adventure of a lifetime.

 - Far from Denver

 Recommended Reading: 20 Big Bear California Cabin Rentals on Airbnb and VRBO for every Season

 4. Vail Ski Resort

 This resort is only a 50 minutes’ drive from the Eagle County Regional Airport and 121.2mi from Denver international airport.
-As the largest ski resort in the state, it is popular among skiers and snowboarders alike.
+As the biggest ski resort in the state, it is popular among skiers and snowboarders alike.
 And it’s an all-in-one package kind of resort.

 Vail’s popularity comes at a price.
 It tends to be more expensive than the other resorts and also crowded.
 However, it offers a great experience.
 Check out one of these cool VRBO’s in the area.

 - Great dining and shopping experience from the nearby town